 Social Security Applications:

 Generally, the original Social Security Application will give your ancestor's place of birth and their parent's names including mother's maiden name.
 You can easily find the SS# on your ancestor's Official State Death Notice.
-The U.S. Social Security Death Indexes Online *rarely to never* have listing for people who died before 1962.
+The U.S. Social Security Death Indexes Online *rarely* have listing for people who died before 1962.
 Also, they only have the names of those deceased persons who had a SS# and obtained benefits or whose survivors applied for benefits against the Social Security Number holder and then the Social Security Administration must move the name and number to the Death Index list.
+Be sure to request a photocopy of their hand-written SSN request.
 Go to the USA Tools Page on this Italian Genealogy website for more information.

 The U.S. National Archive and Records Administration" has a tremendous amount of information available for genealogy researchers.
-NARA has sent me copies of Census Records, Naturalization Papers, Ships Manifests, Ships Pictures and more.
-If you have enough factual data on your ancestors, simply email NARA and ask them to do a lookup.
-If you have time, visit the NARA closest to you: https://www.archives.gov/locations
+NARA mailed copies to me of Census Records, Naturalization Papers, Ships Manifests, Ships Pictures and more.
+If you have enough factual data on your ancestors, simply email NARA and ask them to do a lookup or try a phone call.
+If you have time, visit the NARA closest to you, although some have closed: https://www.archives.gov/locations

-Read Steve Saviello's Tips: How to Research by Mail, What Italian Records are available, and which Archive in Italy has them.
-After you know exactly which comune (municipality) / comuni (municipalities) in Italy to write to, use any of the sample "Italian Genealogy Form Letters" you feel comfortable with, which are linked to the "Italian Genealogy Online - SITE MAP"
+Read Steve Saviello's Tips: How to Research by Mail, What Italian Records are available and which Archive in Italy has them.
+After you know exactly which comune (municipality) / comuni (municipalities) in Italy to write to, use sample "Italian Genealogy Form Letters" which are linked to the "Italian Genealogy Online - SITE MAP"

 and the Italy Tools page: